-All in all, there are over 25 different Wilderness Explorer activities to complete in the park.
-The activities you complete will teach you about anything from animals in the wild to important skills to use in the wilderness.
+All in all, there are over 25 Wilderness Explorer activities to complete in the park.
+Each activity offers an opportunity to learn about various animals in the wild to essential skills for taking on the wilderness.

-Here is a look at one of the stations in the Asia area of the park.
-Notice there are badges (stickers) for the children to add to their books after the learning session is complete.
+Here is a look at one of the stations located in the Asia area of the park.
+Notice there are badges (stickers) for the children to add to their books after the learning session.

-Most of our favorite times at the Animal Kingdom together have been the days where we didn’t really ride anything and just hung out with the animals.
-And those days are pretty memorable.
+Most of our favorite times at the Animal Kingdom together have been the days when we didn’t really ride anything and just hung out with the animals.
+Those days are pretty memorable.

 So pick up a Wilderness Explorer handbook for your child when you enter the park, and let them collect a few stickers.
-If it gets to be too much store it away for your next visit, whether it’s later on in the week or possibly a few years down the road.
-We’ve had ours since way back in 2016!
+If it gets to be too much, store it away for your next visit.

-Make sure to check out our full list of Disney World Hotel Reviews if you are trying to decide where to stay on your next vacation.
-Some of our favorites include:
+Additionally, you might enjoy browsing our list of Disney World Hotel Reviews.
+If you are trying to decide where to stay on your next vacation, we have a few favorites:

 - Disney’s Beach Club Resort Review

 - Disney’s Riviera Resort Review